dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 <a name="load" />
-## 9. Automating the loading of Snowplow data into Redshift
+## 9. Automating the loading of DreamFactory data into Redshift

-Now that you have your Snowplow database and table setup on Redshift, you are ready to [setup the StorageLoader to regularly upload Snowplow data into the table] [storage-loader].
+Now that you have your DreamFactory database and table setup on Redshift, you are ready to [setup the StorageLoader to regularly upload DreamFactory data into the table] [storage-loader].
 Click [here] [storage-loader] for step-by-step instructions on how.

 [Back to top](#top).